bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 Don't mix the rennet with the water until just before use - because light exposure, contaminants, etc.

 ##### Adding the Coagulant

+The style of stirring and the length of time stirring the coagulant into the milk are vital.
+As soon as the rennet touches the milk, it starts working.
+The more evenly and effectively that the rennet is incorporated into the milk, the better.

+Once mixed, it is critical that the milk stop moving in the vat and remain as still as possible until coagulation is complete.

+For these reasons, rennet solution should be dispersed over the milk by pouring it over a perforated ladle or using a "garden" sprinkle can (when adding to large vats).

+The stirring motion should be "up and down" instead of circular.
+You don't want to create a whirlpool effect, because the milk will keep moving, causing problems with coagulation.

+Once you stop stirring, you can use a flat ladle to help the milk stop moving.

+You should also log the time when you added the coagulant and how long you stirred it for in a logbook.
+This is essential for the next step.

+##### Cutting the curd

+The firmness of the coagulated milk when you cut it "fixes" the type of curd you will end up with later on in the make.
+So if you know the goal, you will know at what firmness to cut and what size to cut the curd.

+As the coagulum sits for longer, the protein structure will become more firm and granular, so when you attempt to cut an extra-firm mass into small pieces, it will create curds with rough, granular sides with more surface area.

+If the curds have a rough surface, they will lose more butterfat into the whey through the jagged parts that stick out from the main part of each curd.

+So the goal is a **smoothly cut curd of the desired size**.

+##### Size of the curd

+The goal of cutting the coagulated milk into evenly sized pieces (curds) is to expose an equal amount of surface area so the curds can shrink by losing whey.
+The more even in size you can cut the curds, the better.

+The size at which curds are cut also influences fat retention.
+The smaller the curds, the more fat is lost, no matter the original fat content of the milk.

+When you cut the curds, areas of the protein network are exposed, and the fat trapped within leaks out into the whey.

+##### Determining when to cut

+Here are two methods to determine when to cut the curd.

+1. Observe the milk for the point at which the enzymatic phase ends and the coagulation phase begins.
+I.e. observe the flocculation point, using that time to determine the total coagulation time.

+2. Watch for the ideal texture for cutting, or the "clean break".

+##### What is Flocculation

+A `floc` is a clumped particle.

+The enzymatic phase is when enzymes knock off the outside water-loving kappa-casein projections.
+Flocculation occurs when this enzymatic phase is 75 to 80 percent complete and clumping becomes noticeable.

+There are several techniques for checking for flocculation.

+1. You can dip a dry knife or curd blade into the milk, draw itv back out, and observe the surface for little flecks (those are flocks).

+2. Float a jelly-jar lid on the surface of the milk and note when in no longer spins freely.

+3. Remove a small sample of milk in a clear container, swirl it, and see if flocks form on the sides of the container.

+By watching for flocculation, you can judge the total cut time better than by just watching for a "clean break"

+#### Testing milk for coagulation before making cheese

+(this is so cool!!)

+Here is a test using flocculation which checks if the milk is suitable for cheese making.

+1. Mix 24 milliliters cool water with 1.25 milliliters double-strength rennet.
+2. Warm 1/4 cup milk to 92F (33C) in a clear measuring cup
+3. Add 10 milliliters of rennet mixture to warm milk wile swirling milk.
+4. Time the seconds it takes for small flocs to form on sides of measuring cup.

+If it takes more than 20 seconds to flocculate, there is an issue with the milk.

+Repeat the test, but this time add 1/8 teaspoon calcium chloride to the milk.
+If flocculation time improves, then add calcium chloride to the cheese milk at the recommended rate.